borntofrappe/borntofrappe/playground/Style Guide/README.md

 </svg>
 ```

-The script _Icons/script.js_ creates two files:
+In the `Icons` folder, you find a node script which looks for SVG files to create two files:

-- _icons.js_; an object detailing the icons in property value pairs
+- `icons.js`, with an object detailing the icons in key-value pairs

-- _index.html_; a visual
+- `index.html`, with a visual representation of the possible icons

+## Illustrations

+Illustrations are meant to describe one-off visuals for specific sections or pages.

 ## Patterns

+Patterns are included in the sections/pages of the website to add more variety to the background/edges of different elements.

-Process the syntax through [yoksel.github.io](http://yoksel.github.io/url-encoder/) to escape the necessary characters and inline the syntax
+The vector graphics are processed through [yoksel.github.io/url-encoder](http://yoksel.github.io/url-encoder/) to escape the necessary characters and inline the syntax.

-Include the syntax in the `url()` function for one of the following properties
+The syntax is finally included in the `url()` function for one of the following properties:

 - `content`

 - `background-image`

 - `mask-image`

-Refer to _Patterns/index.html_ for a visual

-## Illustrations

-Include the graphics in the dedicated pages and sections.
-Consider changing the `viewBox` attribute to crop the visuals as needed.